Chapter Seventeen VI

 Edgar Allen Poe, The Fall of the House of Usher

 While Janah and Nikko are entertaining our guests, I go downstairs.
 A monk is sitting on the loading dock eyeing a truck with two ghosts.
 I can barely hear the muffled screams of the LSD amphetamine combo cocktail Es Three and Four are enjoying.
 The interior of the van is black on black.
-They’re tied, splayed, arms tied to one rack bolted to the van wall, legs to the other side, laying on the metal floor.
-No matter how violently they shake, there’s not a shuffle, not a squeak.
+They’re splayed, arms tied to one rack bolted to the van wall, legs to the other side, laying on the metal floor.
+No matter how violently they shake, there’s not a scrape or squeak.
 Chan appears, the monk leaves to circle the block and the blocks around the block.

 “Open the truck, I’m giving them another dose,” Janah wants them freaked, and re-freaked by the time we drag them up to the apartment.
 If their hearts explode, oh well.